 Attach the hose to a sprinkler or nozzle, and turn on the water to test the connection.
 If water leaks out, tighten the connection until water no longer leaks out.

 A good garden hose is a smart investment.
-If you take care of your hose, it will serve you well through many seasons of lawn and garden projects. and maintenance.
+If you take care of your hose, it will serve you well through many seasons of lawn and garden projects.
 Follow the steps below to prolong the life of your hose: